KiandaBPM/docs/content/docs/platform/controls/input/table.md

 The **Edit field - Text** dialog box will open and you can change the title of the field here.
 There are also a number of other options available to you - see [Text box control](/docs/platform/controls/input/textbox/) for more information on how you can edit text box fields.

+**Note**: The unique names of fields outside of a table do not conflict with the unique names of fields *within* a table.
+Fields with duplicate unique names within the same table *are not* allowed however.

 ##### How to delete a column from a Table

 To delete a column from a Table field: